 Career Outlook for Healthcare Administrators in Wisconsin

-The field of health care administration in Wisconsin is expected to grow 23 percent in the next 10 years.
+Health care administration jobs in Wisconsin are projected to increase by 11 percent between 2018 and 2028.
 Health care administrators can work in a variety of settings including hospitals, medical and dental clinics, long-term care facilities or nursing homes.
-The Bureau of Labor Statistics shows that the starting salary for health care managers in WI is $52,000.
-Individuals with more experience can expect to earn an average of $80,000 or more annually.
-The top wage earners in the state take in about $135,000 a year.
+The average salary for health care managers in WI is $119,220.
+The top wage earners in the state, those in the 90th percentile, take in $177,960 a year.

 The field of health care administration is one that can be both professionally and financially rewarding.
 A master’s degree can provide the necessary education and training you need to become a successful leader.
 Contact the schools you see on our site to learn more about MHA degrees in Wisconsin today.